Rukbanur Rahman

 Rukbanur Rahman is an Indian politician.
-In 2011 and 2016 he was elected as a Member of the in West Bengal Legislative Assembly from Chapra constituency.
-He is an Trinamool Congress politician.
+In 2011, 2016 and 2021 he was elected as a Member of the West Bengal Legislative Assembly from Chapra constituency for three consecutive terms.
+In 2026 he was elected from Palashipara for his fourth term.
+He is a Trinamool Congress politician.

 He is the brother of Rizwanur Rahman, a graphics designer who died under suspicious circumstances.